lepisma/lepisma.github.io/_posts/2017-05-15-syntactical-macros.md

 S-expressions in Lisp
 </div>

-Everything is a list (possibly recursive).
+Lisp code is represented as a list of items (possibly recursive) which can be interpreted both as data and code.
 When interpreted as data, they refer to themselves, when interpreted as code, the first item is something (a function, macro) to be applied on the rest.

 </aside>